dotnet/docs-maui/docs/fundamentals/shell/flyout.md

 </Shell>
 ```

-In this example, the flyout backdrop is painted with a silver `SolidColorBrush`.
+In this example, the flyout backdrop is painted with a silver <xref:Microsoft.Maui.Controls.SolidColorBrush>.

 > [!IMPORTANT]
 > The `FlyoutBackdrop` attached property can be set on any Shell element, but will only be applied when it's set on `Shell`, `FlyoutItem`, or `TabBar` objects.

-The following example shows setting the flyout backdrop to a `LinearGradientBrush`:
+The following example shows setting the flyout backdrop to a <xref:Microsoft.Maui.Controls.LinearGradientBrush>:

 ```xaml
 <Shell ...>